serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 So we need to update A, B, D (in case character / actor changed), delete C, and insert new records E and F.

-DetailListSaveHandler handles these comparisons and insert/update/delete operations automatically (by ID values).
+Fortunately, DetailListSaveHandler class that is defined in Serene, handles all these comparisons and performs insert/update/delete operations automatically (by ID values).
+Otherwise we would have to write much more code here.

 To get a list of old records, we need to query database if this is an UPDATE movie operation.
 If this is a CREATE movie operation there shouldn't be any old cast record.